Telegram-Mini-Apps/telegram-apps/README.md

 ## Contribution

-Any contribution is appreaciated.
+Any contribution is appreciated.
 To start contributing, please, follow the [Contribution Guidelines](./CONTRIBUTING.md).